thetestspecimen/linux-notes/deeplearning.md

 Below is what appears when you run the setup.

-There are three questions to answer which I have made bold:
+There are three questions to answer in the text below:

+- Enable experimental device support? (y,n)[n]:y
+- Default device?
+(1,2)[1]:2 **(this may vary for you, depending on the devices in your computer.
+Select the number that represents your GPU)**
+- Save settings to /home/testspecimen/.plaidml? (y,n)[y]:y

 ```
 PlaidML Setup (0.7.0)